postvakje/3d-printing-of-chaotic-attractor/README.md

 I will add more in the future.

-The hyperchaotic Rossler system (`rossler_hyperchaos`) is a 4-dimensional dynamical system, but only the first 3 coordinates of the state vector are saved to the data file.
-A periodically driven nonautonomous chaotic system `nonauto_chaotic_system` is also included.
+The hyperchaotic Rossler system (`rossler_hyperchaos`) and the hyperchaotic circuit (`hyperchaotic_circuit`) are 4-dimensional dynamical systems, but only the first 3 coordinates of the state vector are saved to the data file.

+A periodically driven nonautonomous 2-dimensional chaotic system `nonauto_chaotic_system` is also included.
+The 2-dimensional state vector along with the time t are mapped to a 3-dimensional state.

 To switch dynamical systems, change the line `system=nonauto_chaotic_system()` in `run_dynamical_system.py` to another system.